Canada's 2026 consultations on immigration levels: what to do before June 14, 2026

 category draws and community programs.
 The government aims to reach 12 percent Francophone

 permanent residents outside Quebec by 2029.
-Keep valid language tests and consider French training if
+Keep valid language tests and consider French training if it fits your goals.

 Can I challenge the final levels plan in court if I disagree?